 School uniform is always worn at Bishop Ellis School and pupils are expected to adhere to it.
 It is designed to be practical, cost effective and long lasting.
 We thank parents for their great support in this.

-The main supplier is Marks and Spencer (see shop link at the bottom of this page), who can provide all items except the school tie which is available from the school office.
+The main supplier is Marks and Spencer (see shop link at the bottom of this page), who can provide all items.
 Although M & S can provide all your child’s uniform needs, plain items may be purchased from any supplier.

 Red v-neck pullover/cardigan with school logo